igorski/drunk-dragon-vs-the-drag-queens/README.md

 The game is written using Vue with Vuex.

-All game's actors and properties are Object structures inside Vuex store states making these reactive.
+All the game's actors and properties are Object structures inside Vuex store states making these reactive.

 In order to create a new structure, a factory pattern is provided and every